VinodLouis/awesome-charts/README.md

 You are welcome to contribute, feel free to raise issues on github regrading chart flaws and documentaion lags.
 If you wish to add new feature or contribute in sense, you are always invited.

-Fork the github [repository](https://github.com/VinodLouis/awesome-charts) and create a pull request with the summary of changes.
+Fork the github [code-repository](https://github.com/VinodLouis/awesome-charts) and create a pull request with the summary of changes.

+For contributing to documention use the [documentation-repository](https://github.com/VinodLouis/awesome-charts-documentation) similarly.

 I'll try my best to look into the changes soonest as possible.